QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 Delete Covers
 -------------
-.. attention:: Deleting a cover does not delete the associated structure part object.
-See QGEP issue #436

 * Select **vw_qgep_wastewater_structure** and change to edit mode
 * Select the object (**manholes**, **special structures** etc.) from which you want the cover deleted